Xianyu-Yang/xianyu-yang.github.io/_pages/cv.md

 - Journal of Plant Ecology (Junior-Editor; 2025-09-15 - Present)

 # 👀 Manuscript Review:
-Biological Conservation, Ecology and Evolution, Global Ecology and Biogeography, Global Change Biology, Journal of Ecology (2)
+Biological Conservation, Ecology and Evolution, Global Ecology and Biogeography (2), Global Change Biology, Journal of Ecology (2)

 # 💬 Conferences and Workshops
 - **Presenter**, Annual Meeting of the Ecological Society of America, August 2024, Long Beach, USA